 I received this book for free from the library in exchange for an honest review.

 This does not affect my opinion of the book or the content of my review.

-This military science fiction is a hardcover edition that was published by Baen Books on March 6, 2007 and has 512 pages.
+military science fiction that was published by Baen Books on March 6, 2007 and has 512 pages.